tk0987/INS-for-android/README.md

 # Phone INS

-this is partially complete INS for smartphone without root.
+this is partially complete VIO + INS (VIO will be complete soon, while INS works only for orientation, not positioning - despite fft&kalman) for smartphone without root.
 Kalman and fft filters.

 before running the code on your device you must log accelerometer data, and obtain fourier spectra in fft=exp(iR) representation.
 This will allow you to create fft mask (preserve negative freqs for mathematical symmetry).